ziotom78/raytracing_course/tomasi-ray-tracing-07a.md

 -   It is also possible to express rotations using complex numbers (in 2D) or quaternions (in 3D).

 -   Quaternions have many advantages over 3D rotation matrices and are used in many fields.
-(Even Maxwell's equations were initially expressed with quaternions).

 -   We **will not** use quaternions in our code, so this topic will not be required for the exam.
 If you want to learn more, two excellent texts are [*Visualizing quaternions*](https://www.amazon.com/Visualizing-Quaternions-Kaufmann-Interactive-Technology/dp/0120884003) (A. J. Hanson) and [*Quaternions for computer graphics*](https://link.springer.com/book/10.1007/978-0-85729-760-0) (J. A. Vince).